uwescience/sqlshare/data_release.markdown

 ______________________________________________
 ## Database Research on SQLShare Corpus

 In order to aid database research, we plan to periodically release the corpus of SQLShare queries and public datasets (for the consenting users only).
+If you plan on using this corpus, please cite the following work:

 Click the link below to download the zip file with all the necessary information.